-Measure and Track Results
+Measure & Track Results

 To get the best return from your online marketing budget, measuring and tracking results is probably the most critical thing you can do.
 Install and use a tracking platform like Google Analytics.
 Measure your baseline reach.
 Then track results every time you add another marketing channel to your funnel.
 Keep what works, and change what does not.
 In fact, in their annual state of online marketing report, HubSpot (@HubSpot) noted that marketers who check their metrics more frequently get a better ROI than those who don’t.

-If you are going to be using PPC as part of your online marketing strategy, measuring and tracking of your conversions via that channel will be critical too.
+If you are going to be using PPC as part of your online marketing strategy, measuring & tracking of your conversions via that channel will be critical too.
 Create distinct campaigns and landing pages.
 Track which keywords are performing best in terms of conversions.
 Increase spending on high converting keywords, and eliminate campaigns that are not turning visitors into leads or clients.
 WordStream (@WordStream) even recommend using keyword analytics data to develop products your clients are looking for.

-Where to Splurge and Where to Save
+Where to Splurge & Where to Save

 If you have a tiny online marketing budget, and you already have a website, then the one place we would recommend you spend time and money is on content marketing.
-Great content is the corner stone of a good inbound marketing campaign.
+Great content is the corner stone of a successful inbound marketing campaign.
 Everything else you will do with your online marketing efforts will direct visitors to your content, so you want to make sure that it’s high quality, engaging, and positions you as an expert.

 There are low cost online marketing options, as noted by Quicksprout, but most of them rely on content in some form, so if you’re going to spend anywhere, start there, by developing a killer strategy and scaling as you go along.
 In fact, Seth Godin (@ThisIsSethsBlog), who once famously said that content marketing is the only marketing left, has revised his position.
 He now feels that companies should hire editors rather than brand managers.

-A Plan That Is Flexible and Scalable
+A Plan That Is Flexible & Scalable

-The most important thing to remember about online marketing is that it can and will grow with your company.
+The most important thing to remember about B2B digital marketing is that it can and will grow with your company.
 Even if your budget is tiny now, it will not be in a few years, but the mechanisms and channels you put into place now will still be sending customers to your website and your business.

 If you can afford to, and without sounding biased, engaging a professional to help you create an online marketing plan that is tailored to your marketing budget now and in the future can be a worthwhile exercise if you can afford to.
 There is a learning curve involved in online marketing, and while you can do some research and implement a plan yourself, it can take time, trial and error, and end up costing more in time and sweat equity than you would spend hiring a professional.